mariamguleid/SQL-Project-Mariam/cleaning_data.md

 Checked if columns made sense and had values in them.

 Queries:
-Below, provide the SQL queries you used to clean your data.

 ```sql
 UPDATE all_sessions SET city = NULL WHERE city = 'not available in demo dataset'